Campus life

 • illegal or high-risk drug or alcohol use

 The university recognizes its responsibility to take measures to prevent non-academic misconduct within the university community.
-The Office of Student Life works with students, faculty and staff to help address non-academic student conduct concerns and provide options for student support.
-This may include responding to concerns, investigating allegations of non-academic misconduct or engaging students in informal resolution processes.
+The Office of Student Life takes several approaches to addressing conduct concerns when they arise.
+This may include consulting with those involved, investigating allegations of non-academic misconduct, or engaging students in informal resolution processes.
+Students engaging in a resolution process can be connected to supports to navigate the impacts and experience.
 Learn more about conduct expectations for students and your options for support.

 top